Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 ---
-title: "Gatsby Tutorial: A Step-by-Step Guide to Building a Gatsby Site from Scratch"
-description: "Today, many site owners are embracing the Gatsby site framework because of its high performance, scalability and safety."
+title: "Gatsby Tutorial From Scratch: The Definitive Guide (2020)"
+description: "In this tutorial, you will learn how to build a Gatsby blog site from scratch and deploy on the web for free."
 category: "Gatsby"
 datePublished: "2020-02-02 10:32:00"
-dateUpdated: "2020-03-23 10:32:00"
+dateUpdated: "2020-07-23 10:32:00"
 featured: "./images/gatsby-tutorial-from-scratch-for-beginners.png"
 tags:
   - gatsby
+  - javascript
   - graphql
+  - react
 ---

+Do you want to build a well-optimized site with Gatsby?

 If you navigate around this website, you will notice that the requested pages open almost immediately without page reload.

-This is happening because the files are generated ahead of time, eliminating the use of web servers.
+It is happening because the files are generated ahead of time, eliminating the use of web servers.
 This is a new way of building websites that delivers better performance.

-In this article, you will learn how to build this type of site from scratch with Gatsby and deploy on the web for free.
+In this tutorial, you will learn how to build a Gatsby blog site from scratch and deploy on the web for free.

 Before you proceed, you’ll need to have a knowledge of React.
 So go ahead and cover this [React tutorial](/blog/react-tutorial-for-beginners/ "React tutorial") and come back.